-The first thing you need to realise is that there are actually two different ways that you can utilise an anti-static wrist strap in order to protect you and your equipment from sudden electrical discharges.
+The first thing you need to realise is that there are two different ways that you can utilise an anti-static wrist strap to protect you and your equipment from sudden electrical discharges.
 These are as follows:

-The first option is bonding, which may seem more convenient because it involves using the wrist strap on its own, but it is advisable to opt for grounding if you are going to be coming into contact with electronic items on a regular basis.
+The first option is bonding, which may seem more convenient because it involves using the anti-static wrist strap on its own.
+Still, it is advisable to opt for grounding if you are regularly coming into contact with electronic items.
 Nevertheless, let’s explain how bonding works.

 Bonding involves connecting the user to the machine that they are working on.
-This means that your body is essentially going to be put at the same voltage potential as your entire computer.
+This means that your body will be put at the same voltage potential as your entire computer.
 This means there the possible static discharge is eliminated.

 This is the other option you can make the most of if you need to use an anti-static mat.
-With this option, instead of connecting only to a PC for the purpose of balancing the voltage, you drain the charges directly to the Earth.
+With this option, you drain the charges directly to the Earth instead of connecting only to a PC to balance the voltage.

-You do this using an anti-static mat, commonly known as a bench mat, which has been especially designed.
-With bonding, the user needs a cable and a wrist strap to connect the user to the device.
+You do this using an anti-static mat, commonly known as a bench mat, which has been specially designed.
+With bonding, the user needs a cable and an anti-static wrist strap to connect the user to the device.
 However, with grounding, an anti-static mat will connect the components and the user to the grounding point, which is typically a plug socket.

-You will also need to go for this option if you work with a laptop or there is any other sort of reason why you cannot bond yourself to the machine that you are using.
+You will also need to go for this option if you work with a laptop or if there is any other reason why you cannot bond yourself to the machine you are using.

-It is also worth noting that you have another option available to you, and this is an anti-static ankle strap.
-These straps are suitable for those who stand on an anti-static mat, as opposed to using one on a bench.
+It is also worth noting that you have another option, which is an anti-static ankle strap.
+These straps are suitable for those who stand on an anti-static mat instead of using one on a bench.

 More information: Anti-Static Mats and Accessories